rwhite54/hello-containers-20170914152357315/README.md

 Helloworld node application

 ## The pipeline
-As simple as it gets
+As simple as it gets a
 - Build
     + Leverages the container build service to take the Dockerfile in the root of the project, builds a docker image that is versioned by tagging based on the build number, and pushes the image to your orgnanization's registry on IBM Bluemix.
 - Deploy